 - Departmental Chairs

-- Divisional Chairs

 - Union Executive

-- Director of Social Work

-- Director of NORDIK
+- Academic Directors

-- (viii) Full-time Faculty members shall have the right of first consideration for all academic credit courses, providing the course is within their area of expertise.
+- (vii) Full-time Faculty members shall have the right of first consideration for all academic credit courses, providing the course is within their area of expertise.

-- (b) Assignment and Distribution of Workload
+(b) Assignment and Distribution of Workload

-- (i) The teaching workload assignments of members shall be recommended by the Department and Division, by May 15th of each year to the Dean for approval.
-The Dean is responsible for ensuring that teaching assignments are fair and equitable.
-This also includes teaching overloads.
-Factors to be taken into account when assigning a member's workload shall include, but not be limited to, a consideration of the following:

-- The number of new course preparations (in particular for new faculty members)

-- Programme needs

-- Preparation and/or design of new academic programmes/certificates/degrees

-- Research commitments

-- Class size and assistance available

-- Teaching loads of the member in previous years

-- (ii) Faculty Members may apply in writing to the Academic Dean, with a copy to the Divisional Chair, by April 15, requesting a three (3) credit reduction in assigned teaching duties for the following year.
-By May 15, following consultation with the Department and Division, the Dean shall reply in writing to this application indicating the member's assigned teaching load for the forthcoming year, and giving reasons should the application be denied.
-Teaching load reductions must in all cases be justified by a corresponding increase in other duties, such as research, must be mutually beneficial to the University and the member, must be acceptable to the Department and shall not jeopardize the delivery of the academic programme.
-Teaching load reductions are in no way an automatic entitlement.
-In the case of dispute, the Divisional Peer Review Committee will review the matter, and provide a written recommendation to the Dean.
+- (i) The instructing workload assignments of members shall be recommended by the Department Chair the third week of the preceding term to the Academic Dean for approval.
+The Academic Dean is responsible for ensuring that instructing assignments are fair and equitable.
+This also includes instructing overloads.
+Factors to be taken into account when assigning a member's workload shall include, but not be limited to, a consideration of the following: - The number of new course preparations (in particular for new faculty members) - Program needs - Preparation and/or design of new academic programs/certificates/degrees - Research commitments - Class size and assistance available - Instructing loads of the member in previous years - (ii) Faculty Members may apply in writing to the Academic Dean, with a copy to the Department by March 15, requesting a maximum of a six (6) credit reduction in assigned instructing duties for the following year.
+By April 15, following consultation with the Department Chair, the Academic Dean shall reply in writing to this application indicating the member's assigned instructing load for the forthcoming year, and giving reasons should the application be denied.
+Instructing load reductions are intended to replace the workload duties associated with teaching.
+Instructing load reductions must in all cases be justified by a corresponding increase in other duties, such as research, must be mutually beneficial to the University and the member, must be acceptable to the Department and shall not jeopardize the delivery of the academic program.
+Instructing load reductions are in no way an automatic entitlement.
+In the case of dispute, the Peer Review Committee will review the matter, and provide a written recommendation to the Academic Dean.

-A member will reimburse the University for the cost of the teaching load reduction through monies received by the member from an external grant or through a salary reduction; such cost shall include cost of part-time faculty replacement at the time of the request, 12% mandatory employee related costs, plus 5% administrative fees on the estimated salary cost.
-Exact terms in each individual case will be negotiated between the University and the Union.
+A member will reimburse the University for the cost of the instructing load reduction either through monies received by the member from an external grant or through a salary reduction.
+At the time the request is made, the member shall choose which reimbursement option they will use.
+The cost shall include the base rate for part-time contract faculty at the time of the request, 12% mandatory employee related costs, plus 5% administrative fees on all of the above costs.